Permaculture Design Course in the Darjeeling Hills

 DLR Prerna is pioneering Permaculture Design Courses in the Darjeeling Hills, offering certified basic course with Mr. Richard Zook as the trainer since 2005.
 Shorter term courses for farmers are being facilitated by Rico and the DLR Prerna team in the local language.

-DLR Prerna is the secretariat of Darjeeling Mountain Initiative, an advocacy and lobby group linked with the Integrated Mountain Initiative for mountain specific policies.
+DLR Prerna is the secretariat of Darjeeling Himalayan Initiative, an advocacy and lobby group linked with the Integrated Mountain Initiative for mountain specific policies.

-DLR Prerna is the secretariat of Darjeeling Mountain Initiative, an advocacy and lobby group linked with the Integrated Mountain Initiative for mountain specific policies.
+DLR Prerna is the secretariat of Darjeeling Himalayan Initiative, an advocacy and lobby group linked with the Integrated Mountain Initiative for mountain specific policies.